-Our spine surgeons are experts in minimally invasive surgical techniques and have all completed subspecialty fellowships.
+Our spine surgeons have all completed subspecialty fellowships and are experts in minimally invasive surgical techniques.
 In 2015, surgeons at Keck Medicine of USC performed almost 250 minimally invasive spinal surgeries.

 We offer a robust training program for residents and fellows in orthopaedics and neurosurgery.
 In addition, approximately 10-15 international fellows come to the USC Spine Center each year to train in MISS.
 All of our faculty are engaged in an active research and publication program, with recent manuscripts published in Journal of Clinical Neuroscience, Journal of Neurosurgery: Spine, Neurosurgery Clinics of North America, and World Neurosurgery, to name a few.

 Surgeons at the USC Spine Center use minimally invasive techniques to correct conditions including:

 - Lumbar herniated disc

 - Lumbar spinal stenosis

 Each patient receives an individualized assessment of their spinal anatomy and disorder to determine if a minimally invasive surgical procedure is appropriate.
 The mission of the USC Spine Center is to deliver appropriate spine care, with physicians considering all other options before performing surgery.